runeberry/ValheimServerGUI/CONTRIBUTING.md

 1. Right-click the **ValheimServerGUI** project in the Solution Explorer in Visual Studio.
 2. Click **Publish...**
-3. Choose the **small-x64.pubxml** profile.
+3. Choose the **small-x64-debug.pubxml** profile.
 4. Click the **Publish** button in the top-right.
-5. The .exe file will appear in the **/publish** folder in the root of this repo.
+5. The .exe file will appear in the **/publish/small-x64/** folder in the root of this repo.

-If you are publishing a Release configuration of this project, you will need a copy of the **ValheimServerGUI.snk** file in your SolutionResources folder.
-However, you can get around this by simply changing the Configuration to "Debug" for testing.
+### Publishing a signed version of the app

+_For projects maintainers only._

+In order to publish a code-signed release of the app, you must take the following additional steps:

+* You must add the **ValheimServerGUI.snk** file to the SolutionResources folder.
+* You must have the Runeberry Software code signing certificate (.pfx) installed on your machine.
+* You must have **SignTool.exe** in your system's PATH.
+  * With the Visual Studio Installer, this is installed along with the Windows 10/11 SDKs.
+The install path looks like: `C:\Program Files (x86)\Windows Kits\10\bin\{version}\x86`

+With all this in place, you should be able to run the **small-x64-release.pubxml** publish profile.

 ### Creating a new release